UWPCE-PythonCert/PythonCertDevel/_sources/scripts/Booleans.rst.txt

 	In [6]: bool(3-3)
 	Out[6]: False

-By now you are likely noticing a pattern, but to make it yet more obvious....
+By now you are likely noticing a pattern -- something verses nothing.
+Something is truthy and nothing is falsy.
+To make it perfectly obvious....

 .. code-block:: ipython